klasyyi/ctf-writeups/2026/SunCTF/Cryptography/Grand Line Ledger/README.md

 Step 2: Key Extraction LogicWith a reused nonce in a Schnorr signature ($z = k + e \cdot x \pmod q$), the nonce $k$ cancels out when you subtract the two signatures.
 I scripted this algebraic extraction for both captains:$$x = (z_1 - z_2) \cdot (e_1 - e_2)^{-1} \pmod q$$
 Step 3: Shamir's Secret Sharing RecoveryThe manifest defined the threshold as a line $f(t) = \text{secret} + \text{slope} \cdot t$.
 Knowing Captain 1 is $x_1$ and Captain 2 is $x_2$, the secret (y-intercept) is simply $(2 \cdot x_1 - x_2) \pmod q$.
 Step 4: HMAC VerifierOnce I had the decimal secret, I passed it through the server's HMAC verifier loop to claim the flag.

+---

+### FLag
+sunctf26{one_piece_treasure_39715b6e18b061d3b4961774}

+---

+### Key Takeaways
++ Concepts Taught: This challenge perfectly illustrates the catastrophic failure of nonce reuse in discrete-logarithm-based signatures (Schnorr/ECDSA).
+A single reused nonce completely exposes the private key.
+It also demonstrates how Shamir's Secret Sharing threshold polynomials can be reconstructed algebraically once enough shares are compromised.
++ Production Mitigation: Never rely on stateful counters or standard system randomness (Math.random()) for cryptographic nonces.
+To mitigate this in production, implement RFC 6979, which generates the nonce deterministically by hashing the private key together with the message being signed.
+This ensures the nonce is always unique for different messages, and completely eliminates reliance on application state or random number generators.